 Why Cell Division Matters

-Cell division connects directly to genetics, development, and cancer biology.
+It also connects directly to genetics, development, and cancer biology.
 If cell-cycle control breaks down, cells may divide when they should not.
 If chromosome separation goes wrong, the resulting cells may have too much or too little DNA.
+That is why the topic matters beyond memorization.

 Need help with a problem?